Aaddii21/hotstar/README.md

 - Add error handling for API calls to improve user experience.
 - Explore the commented-out features (e.g., accordion rows) to enhance the table's functionality.

----

-This documentation provides a clear and practical guide to understanding and working with the `Home` component.
-If you have any questions or need further clarification, feel free to ask!